software-students-spring2025/git-practice-v2/README.md

 ## Comment from Jackson Chen
 Really insightful analysis!
 The fact that DeepSeek achieved this with lower-powered hardware shows how innovative architecture design can be just as important as raw computing power.

+## Comment from Kevin Jin
+DeepSeek-R1’s breakthrough in efficiency and cost-effectiveness challenges the dominance of big-budget AI models, proving that innovation isn’t just about hardware but also smart optimization.